-Public speaking isn’t for everyone — which is why, if you have experience presenting in front of a crowd, you should include it in your resume.
+Public speaking isn’t for everyone — which is why, if you have experience presenting in front of a crowd, you should definitely include it in your resume.

-How to add presentation to your resume
+How to add presentations to your resume

-Let’s start with a few quick steps for adding presentations to your resume.
+Let’s start with a few quick steps for adding presentations to your resume:

 - Choose where you’re going to list presentations.
 This could be in your work experience, resume summary, or in their own section (more on this later).